-By Eric Secrist, Senior Technical Consultant, Taos
+By Eric Secrist — Senior Technical Consultant

 From a systems administrator perspective, change management can be challenging.
 You are ready to resolve an issue, patch a system, or otherwise improve the state of a server, but you must first submit a change record for approval.
-In many cases the change record must meet particular requirements or it’s rejected.
+In many cases, the change record must meet particular requirements or it’s rejected.
 Multiple parties may need to approve the change, delaying the implementation.
-In the meantime you are watching your server languish, and likely receiving grief from the application and service owners.
+In the meantime, you are watching your server languish, and likely receiving grief from the application and service owners.
 You know that with a few quick keystrokes, the server could be performing better; it could be configured more robustly, that its redundancy could be improved.
 You are at the mercy of others, others that may not fully understand the change (or at least not as well as you).

 Change Management should not stifle proactivity.
-Consider a new operating system version that has recently been implemented into a production environment.
+Consider a new operating system version that has recently been implemented in a production environment.
 The new version has already been through the change management process.
 The SA(s) involved in the implementation painstakingly completed all of the necessary change artifacts.
 A major change such as implementing a new OS version certainly is not a standard change, so it would have been approved by the CAB.
 After the new OS version is implemented a flaw is found.
 Although the SA team agrees that the flaw needs to be corrected, there is a general feeling of reluctance.
 No one wants to complete all of the necessary change documentation associated with fixing the flaw.
 For this reason, the correction of the flaw is prioritized a little lower.
 Other more pressing issues move ahead of this worthy proactive effort.
-In this example, change management is not reducing business risk as it should be; it’s in fact increasing risk, because the flaw remains longer than necessary or is not removed from the production environment at all.
+In this example, change management is not reducing business risk as it should be; it’s, in fact, increasing risk, because the flaw remains longer than necessary or is not removed from the production environment at all.

 The two situations illustrated above seem inefficient.
 Most people don’t like red-tape, and change management certainly feels like red-tape bureaucracy.

-Since change management isn’t going anywhere, businesses have plenty of opportunity (and motivation) to improve the process.
+Since change management isn’t going anywhere, businesses have plenty of opportunities (and motivation) to improve the process.
 A proper change record has associated artifacts that must exist and be reviewed before implementation.
-Artifacts are items that explain different aspects of the change, such as a detailed statement of the change, a rollback plan and various testing results.
+Artifacts are items that explain different aspects of the change, such as a detailed statement of the change, a rollback plan, and various testing results.
 When the quest for “artifact perfection” occurs, the change management process can degrade, resulting in possible rogue changes.

 Consider the following statement: